fleetdm/fleet/handbook/ceo.md

 ## Responsibilities

-### Schedule and adjust CEO meetings

-- If Mike agrees to a meeting at 9 am or earlier, the Apprentice will schedule a "DOTO: Mike" on his calendar the night before reminding him that he has a meeting before 9 am Central the following day.

-Morning times should be held for team members and external folks whose time zones make it harder for them to meet later in the day.
- - The Apprentice to the CEO will confirm that recipients have accepted invites.
- - If a recipient has not accepted, the Apprentice to the CEO will reach out to confirm attendance at least 24 hours before the meeting is scheduled to begin.

-Do not schedule over:
-- Design reviews
-- Puppet show
-- E-group
-- ❌Reserved until day of (extreme prejudice)

 ### Process the CEO's calendar

-- Time management for the CEO is essential at all times.
+- Time management for the CEO is essential.
 The AttC processes the CEO's calendar by checking for and correcting any double-booking (e.g. two meetings scheduled for overlapping times that the CEO needs to attend) or new meetings added.

 Prioritizing in order of importance:
+ - Travel and personal commitments
  - External meetings
- - Travel and personal commitments
- - Investor meetings (eg Sid)
+ - Board meetings
- - Additional product design review sessions
+ - Priority design reviews
- - Opportunities to support teams on customer calls
+ - E-group
+ - ❌ Reserved until day of
+ - Customer or prospect calls _(up to the first 4 hours per week)_
+ - Design reviews
+ - Puppet show

 _External meetings, travel, and personal commitments cannot be moved without the CEO's approval._